-Podcasts, by their very nature, are designed to be listened to on portable media players such as the ubiquitous iPod.
-However, podcasts are merely computer audio files that can be played back on a variety of media devices, be they portable or not, which opens up a host of possible listening opportunities.
+Audio podcasts, by their very nature, are designed to be listened to on portable media players such as the ubiquitous iPod.
+However, these podcasts are essentially computer audio files that can be played back on a variety of media devices, be they portable or not, which opens up a host of possible listening opportunities.

 A podcast at its simplest level is nothing special.
-In essence a podcast is a simple computer audio file (usually in an MP3 format), that can be played back on a range of equipment from desktop PCs to mobile phones and MP3 players.
+In essence an audio podcast is a simple computer audio file (usually in an MP3 format), that can be played back on a range of equipment from desktop PCs to mobile phones and MP3 players.

 The vast array of modern devices that now support the playback of MP3 files, and consequently podcasts, is bewildering.
 This in part has been instrumental in the success of podcasts, because they can be listened to practically anywhere, making them an extremely accessible media format.